 The ability of a radio to use current and be adaptable to new radiometric tracking and navigation waveforms and services.

-The ability of a radio to use secure transmissions.

 Issues to be discussed

 These issues will be considered during submission evaluation.
 They should not be part of the proposed normative specification.
 Place your responses to these Issues in Section 0 of your submission.